JacobDDoS/Code.org-app-in-react-native/README.md

 * Running React Native apps on my own phone
 ___

-This project was a fun way to deepen my basic understanding of React Native It should not be seen as a serious project
+This project was a fun way to deepen my basic understanding of React Native;
+It should not be seen as a serious project

 ___